apollo-business-automation/fncmoc-manual-deployment/README.md

 ### Creating an install client directly in OCP

-In you OCP cluster create Project *fncm-install* using OpenShift console.
+In your OCP cluster create Project *fncm-install* using OpenShift console.
 ```yaml
 kind: Project
 apiVersion: project.openshift.io/v1